ckan/ckan/doc/plugins.rst

 handled by CKAN.

 * ``render``: This method is called when a specific page is rendered.
 Any registered plugin will be handed one argument, ``stream``.
 This is a Genshi stream of the current output document.
 It can be transformed using XML tree manipulation.
 The method is expected to return a Genshi stream.

+* ``make_map``: This method is called when a routes map is generated.
+It will receive a ``map`` object and it is expected to return a modified version of the same object.
+Because it is called as the first mapping entry, it can override all others.